+Deacon

-Let us pray, dearly beloved, for the holy Catholic Church of Christ throughout the world; for visible unity in witness and doctrine; for all bishops, priests and deacons, especially George, our Bishop; for those about to receive the Sacraments of Holy Baptism and Confirmation; and for all the holy People of God; that thy Church throughout the world may persevere with steadfast faith in the confession of thy Name.
+Let us pray for the holy Catholic Church of Christ throughout the world; for visible unity in witness and doctrine; for all bishops, priests and deacons, especially George, our Bishop; for those about to receive the Sacraments of Holy Baptism and Confirmation; and for all the holy People of God; that God will confirm his Church in faith, increase it in love, and preserve it in peace.

+Silence is kept for a period of time.

+The Celebrant then prays

-Almighty and everlasting God, by whose Spirit the whole body of the Church is governed and sanctified: Receive our supplications and prayers which we offer before thee for all estates of men in thy holy congregation, that every member of the same, in his vocation and ministry, may truly and godly serve thee; through Jesus Christ our Lord.
+Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

+II.